2019 Gander RV 400 (Pocono): Television

-NBC Sports covered the race on the television side.
-NBC had a radio-style broadcast for the race similar to the Watkins Glen and Indianapolis races which had Rick Allen and Steve Letarte calling in the regular booth for the race; Motor Racing Network broadcaster Mike Bagley calling from Turn 1, Dale Earnhardt Jr. calling from Turn 2, and Jeff Burton calling from Turn 3.
-Dave Burns, Marty Snider and Kelli Stavast reported from pit lane during the race.
+NBC Sports covered the race on the television side, with a broadcast produced similarly to their Watkins Glen International and Indianapolis Motor Speedway race broadcasts.
+Rick Allen and Steve Letarte called the race from the broadcast booth, with individual turn announcers calling as the drivers passed them – Motor Racing Network broadcaster Mike Bagley in turn 1, Dale Earnhardt Jr. in turn 2, and Jeff Burton in turn 3.
+Dave Burns, Marty Snider and Kelli Stavast reported from pit lane.